NL0125/NL_BlueStamp_Portfolio/index.md

 My biggest triumphs at Bluestamp were every time I powered a circuit and it worked both consistently and the way I wanted it to.
 Although my project requires a lot of physical design (material and structural), the most important parts are the circuits and arduino boards.

+Key topics I learned about at Bluestamp were how to breadboard/perfboard, solder, how to code in Arduino IDE, how to Tinkercad and export the cads to .OBJ, how to use a caliper

 # Final Milestone Images
 Tinkercad model of a slide buckle from the gallery
 <img width="572" height="387" alt="image" src="https://github.com/user-attachments/assets/343027a4-8402-4b53-bad3-6cef7c388d2b" />